 6. TKSTAR TK905 4G GPS Tracker

 The TKSTAR TK905 skips proprietary subscriptions entirely.
-Buy a prepaid data SIM from T-Mobile for about $5 per month, insert it, and the 10,000mAh battery handles 2 to 3 months between charges.
+Buy a prepaid data SIM from T-Mobile for about $5 per month, insert it, and the 5000mAh battery is manufacturer-listed for up to 30 days of standby between charges.
 Lowest operating cost on this list: roughly $120 per year.

 We mounted one under a contractor’s truck that parks at job sites for days at a time.
 GPS lock stayed consistent even in a gravel lot surrounded by trees.